Skip to main content

 Create External Datasource

-• Click on the button next to the Datasources header.
+• Click on the button next to the External Datasources header

-• Select the Datasource type you wish to use.
+• Select the Datasource type you wish to use from the list

 • After you finished the datasource configuration, click on the Save to create the datasource